 The MetaTrader software comes with a steep learning curve, especially for first-time traders.
 The layout of the software is somewhat confusing, and it can be difficult to search for specific assets.
 The main way to find assets is to navigate through a drop-down folder structure, which isn’t all that efficient.

-The platform’s charts are exceptionally flexible, too.
-You can easily switch between candlestick and other types of charts, such as Heikin-Ashi charts.
-MetaTrader 4 also supports tick-level price data as well, so you can see what the market is doing in real time.
+The platform’s charts are flexible, too.
+You can switch between candlestick and other types of charts, such as Heikin-Ashi charts.
+MetaTrader 4 also supports tick-level price data as well, so you can see what the market is doing in real-time.

 XM Trading MT4